softwareconstruction240/softwareconstruction/chess/6-gameplay/gameplay.md

 > [!NOTE]
 >
-> You can receive 4 points of extra credit by first receiving 100% from the autograder and then completing an in-person pass off the day before the final due date.
+> You can receive 4 points of extra credit by first receiving 100% from the autograder and then completing an in-person pass off before the day of final due date.

 | Category                      | Criteria                                                                                                                                                             |       Points |
 | :---------------------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -----------: |